YoshiWalsh/docker-pterodactyl-panel/README.md

 (Well, mostly.
 Cron and php-fpm run on the same container, but cron doesn't count, right?)

-## Getting started
+## Getting started (locally)

-1. Copy `.env.example` to `.env`.
-2. Edit `.env` to specify DB_USERNAME, DB_PASSWORD, and any mail settings.
-(You can specify anything for the database credentials, the user will automatically be created within the MariaDB container)
+1. Edit `docker-compose.yml` to choose a secure username and password for your database.
+You'll need to use the same credentials for both mariadb's MYSQL_USER/MYSQL_PASSWORD and PHP-FPM's DB_USERNAME/DB_PASSWORD environment variables.
-3. Run `docker-compose -d`.
+2. Run `docker-compose -d`.
-4. Find the name of the php container using `docker ps`.
-It should be something like `docker-pterodactyl-panel_php_1`.
+3. Find the name of the php container using `docker ps`.
+It should be something like `docker-pterodactyl-panel_php-fpm_1`.
-5. Run `docker exec -it docker-pterodactyl-panel_php_1 php artisan p:user:make` and follow the prompts to set up your first user.
+4. Run `docker exec -it docker-pterodactyl-panel_php-fpm_1 php artisan p:user:make` and follow the prompts to set up your first user.

 ## Using your own MySQL/MariaDB server

 By default this stack includes its own MariaDB server, but with a few modifications you can have it use an existing database server instead.
+You will need to make several modifications to docker-compose.yml.

 1. Edit docker-compose.yml to remove the database server block.
 2. Edit docker-compose.yml to remove database from the depends_on section of the php server block.
-3. Edit .env to point to your database.
+3. Edit docker-compose.yml to modify php-fpm's DB_HOST and DB_PORT environment variables.

-## Volumes

-This stack creates two named volumes and one host volume.

-The `.env` file in this directory will be mounted in the php container.
-Despite the volume being mounted with `default` consistency, I've noticed if I make changes on the host I need to restart the container before they take effect.

-A `db` volume will be created to store the MariaDB database.
-A `storage` container will be created to store Pterodactyl data.

 ## Roadmap